olanzapine (Rx) - Zyprexa, Zyprexa Relprevv, more..Zyprexa Zydis

 Black Box Warnings

-Elderly patients with dementia-related psychosis who are treated with antipsychotic drugs are at an increased risk of death as shown in short-term controlled trials; deaths appeared to be either cardiovascular (eg, heart failure, sudden death) or infectious (eg, pneumonia) in nature
+Not approved for dementia-related psychosis; elderly patients with dementia-related psychosis who are treated with antipsychotic drugs are at increased risk of death, as shown in short-term controlled trials; in these trials, deaths appeared to be either cardiovascular (eg, heart failure, sudden death) or infectious (eg, pneumonia) in nature

-Patients are at risk for severe sedation (including coma) and/or delirium after each injection and must be observed for at least 3 hr in a registered facility with ready access to emergency response services
+Patients are at risk for severe sedation (including coma) or delirium after each injection and must be observed for at least 3 hours in registered facility with ready access to emergency response services

-Because of this risk, olanzapine is only available only through a restricted distribution program
+Because of this risk, olanzapine is available only through restricted distribution program

 Contraindications